brightcove/valerie/README.md

 many conveniences, is generally DRY'er, and can highlight the role of the model in the code.
 There are times, however, when this approach becomes overly-restrictive.
 Some examples may include:
- * providing richer feedback to less defined or variable user input
+ * providing richer feedback to less defined or more widely varying user input
  * allowing the model to evolve cleanly while migrating the API to that model
- * separating the read/query model from the write/command model (CQRS)
+ * separating the read/query model from the write/command model (CQRS) or validating partial representations/patches for domain objects

 ### Installation
 Valerie is available for download from jCenter.
 It is presently not